 I then moved into the third stage of change–adaptation.
 My attitude became, “Well, we’ll keep it, but we won’t get rid of the typewriters”–we had five.
 After all, we would always need a typewriter if we needed to do something in a hurry, and for backup.
 Resistance was still in gear–I refused to use the contraptions.
 That was soon to change.

 Finally, I threw in the towel and guess what?
+With a fresh mug of tea, I sat down and just looked at my foe.
+Then I reach out and started to play with it.
+Oh my, I was seduced.
 I really liked using this marvelous new gadget.
 The computer had the ability to erase, delete, edit, to move phrases, sentences and paragraphs around with a tap of a finger.
 Unbelievable.
 My “gadget,” was a writer’s dream.
+My author Happy Dance was ready to take its first step.

 By the end of the day, I went from adaptation to the fourth stage, shifting.
 I began to wonder what else could I do with the computer and the word processing programs.
 What types of overheads for workshops could be produced?
 What about cartoons to be used during lectures?
 How about pasting graphs into articles?
 I was sold.
 In a nano-second, the fifth stage of cohesiveness hit.
 Within a month, three Macs found new homes in my office.